zio/zio/docs/datatypes/core/zio/zio.md

 Scala has a `try` / `finally` construct which helps us to make sure we don't leak resources because no matter what happens in the try, the `finally` block will be executed.
 So we can open files in the try block, and then we can close them in the `finally` block, and that gives us the guarantee that we will not leak resources.

 #### Asynchronous Try / Finally
-The problem with the `try` / `finally` construct is that it only applies with synchronous code, they don't work for asynchronous code.
+The problem with the `try` / `finally` construct is that it only applies to synchronous code, meaning it doesn't work for asynchronous code.
 ZIO gives us a method called `ensuring` that works with either synchronous or asynchronous actions.
 So we have a functional try/finally but across the async region of our code, also our finalizer could have async regions.

 Like `try` / `finally`, the `ensuring` operation guarantees that if an effect begins executing and then terminates (for whatever reason), then the finalizer will begin executing: